IVRPowers/blog/content/post/products/video-recording.md

 ###	Encrypted Recording

-Recorded data is AES 256 bit encrypted at rest or in transit, providing the highest level of security to meet the most stringent of compliance and regulatory requirements.
+Recorded data is AES 256-bit encrypted at rest or in transit, providing the highest level of security to meet the most stringent of compliance and regulatory requirements.

 ---
-##	Video SPLIT for Contact Centers
+##	Video recording for Contact Centers

 This operation mode has various advantages when integrating the video channel into an existing Contact Center strategy, namely: Agents can use their regular phone to receive the audio stream of video calls like any other regular call treatment, routing strategies, IVR flows, ACD distribution, etc..
-Now, you can have all your recording data properly stored and avaiable at any time without any complex processes.
+Now, you can have all video recording data properly stored, protected and available at any time without any complex procedures.

 ---
 [Interactive Powers](http://www.ivrpowers.com/) - Streamline your business communications